rdkcentral/tasecureapi/docs/rfcs/accepted/0009-ta-key-provisioning/README.md

 device power cycle start from persistently stored materials in the REE domain.
-The persistent materials may be stored in a protected format in the file system of the device upon reception from the operator's key provisioning service. the operator's key provisioning materials may be loaded into the SoC vendor TA via a separate provisoning application not associated with the TA-specific application.
+The persistent materials may be stored in a protected format in the file system of the device upon reception from the operator's key provisioning service. the operator's key provisioning materials may be loaded into the SoC vendor TA via a separate provisioning application not associated with the TA-specific application.

 ### API Parameters